ksator/continuous-integration-with-python/README.md

 - How to set up automated testing for your Python project using pytest.
 - How to mesure coverage with pytest-cov (Pytest plugin for measuring coverage)
 - CI with Travis.
-- Coverage reporting with Coveralls.
+- Automatic coverage reporting with Coveralls.

 ## Inpired by:
 - **introduction to CI with Travis:** https://www.youtube.com/watch?v=buXwBr9H3VY